kubrickfr/avsc-wiki/Advanced-usage.md

 });
 ```

-Let's assume that we would like to compute a few statistic on users' actions
+Let's assume that we would like to compute statistics on users' actions but
-but only for a few user IDs.
-One approach would be to decode the full record
+only for a few user IDs.
+One approach would be to decode the full record each
-each time, but this is wasteful if very few users match our filter.
-We can do
+time, but this is wasteful if very few users match our filter.
+We can do better
-better by using the following reader's schema, and creating the corresponding
+by using the following reader's schema, and creating the corresponding
 resolver:

 ```javascript